pyrpl-fpga/pyrpl/docs/source/api.rst

 If you see at least one '>' symbol, your computer has successfully connected to your RedPitaya via SSH.
 This means that your connection works.
-The message 'Server application started on port 2222' means that your computer has sucessfully installed and started a server application on your RedPitaya.
+The message 'Server application started on port 2222' means that your computer has successfully installed and started a server application on your RedPitaya.
 Once you get 'Client started with success', your python session has successfully connected to that server and all things are in place to get started.